spandan-git-hub/spandan-git-hub/README.md

 <h1 align="center">Spandan Mhaske ⚡</h1>

 <p align="center">
-  <strong>Full Stack Developer</strong> · MERN Stack · Building Tools That Make Sense
+  <strong>Full Stack Developer</strong> · MERN Stack · Crafting Code with Intent
 </p>

 ---

 ### 🧠 About Me

-Full-stack developer focused on building practical, accessible, and scalable systems.
+Full-stack developer who enjoys building fast, functional systems.
-I work mostly in the **MERN stack**, with a love for expressive UIs and clean backend logic.
+Primarily working in the **MERN stack**, with a focus on clean structure and practical solutions.

-- 🛠 Focus: developer tools, accessibility, performance
+- 🧩 Interested in backend logic, API design, and system architecture
-- 🌐 Fluent in API design, auth, state management, and DX
+- 💡 Driven by clarity, consistency, and maintainability
 - 📍 Based in Nashik, India

 ---